pythonandchips/ansible-share/README.md

 ## Bugs/Features/Prase

 It you find any bugs or have some feature requests please add an issue on the repository.
-Or if you just want to get in touch and tell me how awesome git presenter is you can get me on twitter @colin_gemmell or drop me an email at pythonandchips{at}gmail.com
+Or if you just want to get in touch and tell me how awesome ansible-share is you can get me on twitter @colin_gemmell or drop me an email at pythonandchips{at}gmail.com

 ## Contributing to ansible-share